schochastics/paperwizard/README.md

 Node.js to parse webpages and identify the main content of an article, allowing you to work with cleaner, structured content.

+The package is supposed to be an addon for [paperboy](https://github.com/jbgruber/paperboy).

 ## Installation

 You can install the development version of paperwizard like so: